fabian-jetzinger/dalle_inpainting_classification/README.md

 (2) When developers make changes to this Dockerfile or the poetry environment, a git tag containing a version number can be manually pushed.
 Upon pushing this tag, the docker container is automatically rebuilt, taking into account all changes to the Dockerfile and the poetry environment.

-(3) Furthermore, a microservice is manually deployed on the Google Cloud Platform.
+(3) Furthermore, when a new tag is pushed, a microservice is automatically deployed on the Google Cloud Platform.
 This microservice consists of a REST interface that receives an image as a parameter and returns the current model's class prediction for that image.

 ![Flow Chart](flow_diagram.png)